1960 Winter Olympics: Calendar

 The opening ceremony was held on February 18, along with the first games of the Ice hockey tournament.
 From February 19 to 28, at least one event final was held each day.

+† The numeral indicates the number of event finals for each sport held that day.

 Venues

 The lack of facilities prior to the Olympics gave organizers freedom to tailor the layout of the venues to fit the needs of the athletes.
 Their vision was for an intimate Games in which athletes and spectators could walk between venues.
 This was accomplished with the exception of the cross-country events, which were held at McKinney Creek, a 12 mi drive from Squaw Valley.
 In prior Winter Olympics the athletes were housed in hotels or billeted with local families.
 Since no such facilities existed in Squaw Valley, the organizers decided to build the first Olympic Village at the Winter Games.
 Competitors slept in one of four dormitories and ate together in a dining room.
 The complex was located centrally, with access to all the sporting facilities.

 The peaks surrounding Squaw Valley were used for the alpine skiing events.
 The ladies' downhill and men's slalom and giant slalom were on KT-22 mountain, while the ladies' slalom and giant slalom were contested on Little Papoose Peak.
 Squaw Peak was the site of the men's downhill competition.
 Prior to the Games, concerns persisted that the courses would not meet international standards.
 To address these concerns, a test event was held in 1959 and the attending delegates from the International Ski Federation (FIS) left assured that the events would comply with FIS rules and specifications.
 Bleachers were constructed for officials, coaches and spectators, along with broadcast booths for radio and television.
 Papoose Peak Jumps was located on Little Papoose Peak directly opposite Blyth Memorial Arena.
 Designed by Heini Klopfer, the hill was innovative in that it had 40-, 60-, and 80–meter jumps.
 Tall trees on both sides protected athletes from the wind, and it was situated so that the sun would be at the jumper's back during the competition.

 McKinney Creek Stadium was built to host all of the cross-country races, which included the biathlon and a portion of the Nordic combined competition.
 It consisted of a timing building, two Quonset huts for competitors and course workers, a scoreboard, and bleachers to accommodate 1,200 people.
 Shooting ranges were interspersed throughout the biathlon course, and were supervised by non-commissioned officers of the United States military.